Qualytics/userguide/docs/anomalies/anomalies.md

 A record anomaly identifies a single record (row) as anomalous and provides specific details regarding why it is considered anomalous.
 The simplest form of a record anomaly is a row that lacks an expected value for a field.

-Example: Consider a check that requires the salary field to be greater than 40,000.
+Example: Consider a data quality check that requires the salary field to be greater than 40,000.
 Based on this rule, any record that does not meet this condition will be identified and labeled as a record anomaly by Qualytics.
 In the sample table illustrated below, the row with id 6 will be flagged as a record anomaly because the salary of 30,000 is less than the required 40,000.
 This precise identification allows for targeted investigation and correction of specific data issues.

 | ID | Name        | Age | Salary |
 | -- | ----------- | --- | ------ |